micked99/ICT-Wspr-complete-setup/README.md

 # Programming

-The pcb i fited with a 6 pin ICSP connector
+The pcb is fited with a 6 pin ICSP/ICP connector
-The Arduino uploads the fw with a USBasp programmer, get a 3,3v version with a 6 pin header adapter on the end of the ribbon cable
+The Arduino uploads the fw with an USBasp programmer, get a 3,3v version with a 6 pin header adapter on the end of the ribbon cable
-To upload a .hex file like the one supplied in oscillator-main folder I recommend using Avrdude https://github.com/avrdudes/avrdude
+To upload a .hex file like the one supplied in oscillator-main folder I recommend using Avrdudes https://github.com/avrdudes/avrdude

 <img src="https://github.com/user-attachments/assets/268ecf5b-a8f3-45db-a4a2-e6bc72a3cb40" width="200" />  <br>

-In Arduino IDE select Usbasp as programmer
+In Arduino IDE select Usbasp as programmer:
 <img src="https://github.com/user-attachments/assets/8b709942-572e-46ef-bb08-8fecef93d394" width="400" />  <br>

-In Boards select rAVA 2Mhz
+In Boards select rAVA 2Mhz:
 <img src="https://github.com/user-attachments/assets/9a1b4d58-5292-4c4c-ae64-b206f18510b0" width="400" />  <br>

 # Schematic